Sxela/ComfyWarp/README.md

 - dictionary of keyframe:value pairs: `{0: frame1_value, 1: frame2_value, ...
 N: frameN_Value}`
 The dictionary format supports interpolation of values between frames, just like in WarpFusion.

+## FixedQueue node
+start - frame to begin with
+end - frame to end with
+current_frame - iterator, showing the current frame, which is being output as the current value.
+The current value should be plugged into downstream nodes as the source of the current frame number.

+**Queue Many button**

+Click to render a set of frames from start to end.
+Plug end output to your RenderVideo node's render_at_frame input to automatically render video after finishing the end frame.

 ## Flow_blend pipeline
 Works like its WarpFusion counterpart. blends previously stylized and warped frame (with cc mask applied) with the corresponding raw video frame.
 Acts like style opacity.
 0 - no style, only raw frame, 1 - only stylized frame, intermediary values - linear interpolation between raw and stylized frame.

 - v0.4.2 : [WarpFusion: ComfyWarp v0.4.2 (schedulers, flow_blend)](https://www.youtube.com/watch?v=CdP8fus_vNg)